habi498/NPC-VCMP/README.md

 In linux, 32 bit systems and 64 bit systems use different executables.
 They are distinguished as by appending the bitness at the end of it.

+## Binaries can be downloaded from sourceforge.net
+Select version 1.1 at the files over [here](https://sourceforge.net/projects/npc-for-vcmp/files/)